 Dress up a pegboard with decorated denim.
 Attach ribbon, buttons or fabric pieces to the denim surface to make a unique pegboard design.
 Then use the pegboard to display pictures, drawings, cards and other keepsake items [source: The Fabric of Our Lives].

 Create picnic table linens from old denim.
 Cut up an old pair of jeans to make napkins and placemats.
 Stitch pockets to the left edge of the placemats to hold utensils.
 Trace the bottom of a drinking glass on the denim fabric and cut out circles to use as coasters [source: The Fabric of Our Lives].

 Who knew those old, holey and worn out pairs of jeans in the back of your closet had so many creative new uses!
-Click on the links on the next page to learn even more about denim crafts.
+Click on the links below to learn even more about denim crafts.